 Other towns to stop in rather than drive through are the charming Chinchón, home of a particularly potent make of anis – and the mountain town of Manzanares el Real, with its totally stupendous Gothic castle.

-One of the most spectacular and thought-provoking things to do, though, is to make your way to San Lorenzo de El Escorial and then on to Valle de los Caídos.
+One of the best day trips from Madrid is to San Lorenzo de El Escorial followed by a visit to Valle de los Caídos.
 San Lorenzo itself is a small, elegant town but it is totally dominated by the enormous Monastery, built by Felipe II.
 To refer to the largest building in Spain simply as a monastery goes nowhere near to doing it justice; it is also a palace, a mausoleum, a library and a fantastically stocked art gallery.
 For me, this building is central Spain’s Alhambra.

 After celebrating the greatness that man can aspire to, the poignancy of then travelling just down the road to Franco’s ‘Valley of the Fallen’ becomes even more apparent.
 This enormous stone cross and appalling basilica, built right into the heart of the mountain by prisoners of war (many of whom died during the construction) is a shattering example of man’s inhumanity to man and a reminder of how far Spain has come since Franco’s death.